ddepeppe/ELK-Stacker/README.md

 - Copy the ansible.cfg file to /etc/ansible.
 - Update the ansible.cfg file to include the remote_user
 - Update the hosts file to include the destination machines ex. webservers and elk.
-- Run the playbook, and navigate to http://40.123.43.190:5601/app/kibana to check the installation wokred as expected.
+- Run the playbook, and navigate to http://40.123.43.190:5601/app/kibana to check the installation worked as expected.

 Playbooks are YAML files and have the extension .yml.
 These files are copied the /etc/ansible and /etc/ansible/roles folders and are executed with the command ansible-playbook playbookname.yml